ArtieBots/Artie/docs/out-of-the-box/compute-server.md

 # Compute Server Installation

-Artie Compute Servers allow you to extend Artie's computational abilities, so that he can respond faster or handle more complext work loads.
+Artie Compute Servers allow you to extend Artie's computational abilities, so that he can respond faster or handle more complex work loads.

 Artie Compute Server nodes are optional, so there are no real system requirements other than the bare minimum requirements for the Artie stack itself, which mirror the [K3S requirements](https://docs.k3s.io/installation/requirements).